-- d.
-Climatic conditions (hot, dry weather with high winds); - Time of day will influence the amount of traffic on roadways and e. could intensify the risk to life during normal business hours; - f.
-The availability of timely mutual aid or military assistance; - The concentration of combustible structures (wood frame) in the g. residential, mercantile and light industry zones. - 7.
-2019 California Residential Code, Chapter 3, Building Planning, Section R313, Automatic Fire Sprinkler Systems, Subsection R313.2, One- and Two-Family Dwellings Automatic Fire Sprinkler Systems. - A. Text Change: Section R313.2, One- and Two-Family Dwellings Automatic Fire Sprinkler Systems, is hereby deleted and replaced with: - "Section R313.2.
+e.
+Time of day will influence the amount of traffic on roadways and could intensify the risk to life during normal business hours;

+g.
+The concentration of combustible structures (wood frame) in the residential, mercantile and light industry zones.

+2019 California Residential Code, Chapter 3, Building Planning, Section R313, Automatic Fire Sprinkler Systems, Subsection R313.2, One- and Two-Family Dwellings Automatic Fire Sprinkler Systems.

+A. Text Change: Section R313.2, One- and Two-Family Dwellings Automatic Fire Sprinkler Systems, is hereby deleted and replaced with:

+"Section R313.2.
 One- and two-family dwellings automatic fire sprinkler systems.
-An automatic residential fire sprinkler system shall be installed in one- and two-family dwellings. - 1.
-An automatic sprinkler system shall be provided throughout existing One and Two Family Dwellings, when additions are made that increase the One and Two Family Dwelling area to more than 3,600 square feet.
+An automatic residential fire sprinkler system shall be installed in one- and two-family dwellings.

+1. An automatic sprinkler system shall be provided throughout existing One and Two Family Dwellings, when additions are made that increase the One and Two Family Dwelling area to more than 3,600 square feet.
 An automatic residential fire sprinkler system shall not be required for additions or alterations to existing buildings that are not already provided with an automatic residential sprinkler system where the additions or alterations will result in an area of 3,600 square feet or less.
-An automatic sprinkler system shall be provided throughout all new basements regardless of size and throughout existing basements that are expanded by more than 50%. - 2.
-Accessory Dwelling Unit, provided that all of the following are met: - 2.1.
+An automatic sprinkler system shall be provided throughout all new basements regardless of size and throughout existing basements that are expanded by more than 50%.

+2. Accessory Dwelling Unit, provided that all of the following are met:

+2.1.
 The unit meets the definition of an Accessory Dwelling Unit as defined in the Government Code Section 65852.2.